-The Trustees recognise that there are other, non-investment, risks faced by the Closed Fund.
+The Trustee recognises that there are other, non-investment, risks faced by the Closed Fund.
 Examples include:

 - mortality risk (the risk that members live, on average, longer than expected) this risk has effectively been passed to the buy-in provider; and - sponsor risk (the risk that, for whatever reason, Employers are unable to support the Closed Fund as anticipated).
-The Trustees have taken into account the strength of the Employers' covenant in setting the Closed Fund's investment strategy.
+The Trustee has taken into account the strength of the Employers' covenant in setting the Closed Fund's investment strategy.

 Together, the investment and non-investment risks give rise generally to funding risk.
 This is the risk that the Closed Fund's funding position falls below what is considered an appropriate level.
-By understanding and considering each of the risks that contribute to funding risk, the Trustees believe that they have addressed and are positioned to manage this general risk.
+By understanding and considering each of the risks that contribute to funding risk, the Trustee believes that it has addressed and is positioned to manage this general risk.
 The risks A.1, A.2 and particularly A.14 will be monitored through regular actuarial valuations and reports.